Vietnam

 Special Considerations

 Local attitudes toward gender, race, and religion can be different than in the United States and can often be surprising and unsettling.
 Candidates should be prepared to negotiate these cultural differences in their communities with maturity and diplomacy.
 Since ETAs will sometimes be the only foreigners at their site, they may experience street harassment from locals who are unaccustomed to seeing foreigners.
-Adjusting to local cultural norms can be one of the greatest challenges for many ETAs, and applicants should carefully consider whether they are prepared for that.
+Adjusting to local cultural norms can be one of the greatest challenges for many ETAs, applicants should carefully consider whether they are prepared for that.
 The Fulbright program in Vietnam has no higher priority than the safety and wellbeing of its grantees.
-Support is available for all grantees from the Fulbright Program in Vietnam, the host institution and ASPE ASSIST, a mental health consultant and referral service hotline.
+Support is available for all grantees from the Fulbright Program in Vietnam, the host institution, and ASPE ASSIST, a mental health consultant and referral service hotline.

 Transportation